Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

-A {\em cell complex}, or CW complex $\cal X$ can be built inductively by starting with a discrete set of points (0-cells) $\calX^0$ called the $0$-skeleton, and inductively forming the $k$-skeleton $\calX^k$ from $\calX^{k-1}$ by adding open $k$-dimensional balls along their boundary to $\calX^{k-1}$.
+We will consider topological spaces encoded as cell complexes with a finite number of cells.
+A {\em cell complex}, or CW complex $\cal X$ can be built inductively by starting with a discrete set of points (0-cells) $\calX^0$ called the $0$-skeleton, and inductively forming the $k$-skeleton $\calX^k$ from $\calX^{k-1}$ by adding open $k$-dimensional balls along their boundary to $\calX^{k-1}$ \cite{HatcherAT}.
+Simplicial and cubical complexes are special cases of cell complexes which are often encountered in topological data analysis which offer a simplified interface for specifying cells and attaching maps.

-Cell complexes offer a general way to encode spaces, but in many applications the need to specify all boundary maps can be onerous.
-Often it is easier to use simplcial or cubical complexes, both of which are special cases of cell complexes, for which the boundary maps come for free.
-We will focus on simplicial complexes, which are commonly used for the purposes of triangulating spaces.
-A $k$-simplex is simply the convex hull of $k+1$ points in general position, denoted $s = (x_0, \dots, x_k)$.
-A $k$-simplex has $k+1$ faces which are $(k-1)$-simplices in its boundary, each which can be obtained by removing a single vertex $\partial (x_0,\dots, x_k) = \{ (x_0,\dots, \hat{x}_i,\dots, x_k)\}$, where $\hat{x}_i$ indicates that the $i$th point has been removed.
-A {\em simplicial complex} $\calX$ is a collection of simplices, where if a simplex $s\in \calX$, its boundary is in $\calX$: $\partial s \subset \calX$.

-We are also interested in maps between spaces.
-A map $f:\calX\to \calY$ is {\em cellular} if $f(\calX^k)\subset \calY^k$ for all $k$.
-For simplicial complexes, we say a map $f:\calX\to \calY$ is simplicial if each simplex of $\calX$ maps linearly to a simplex of $\calY$ (possibly of lower dimension) by mapping vertices to vertices and extending linearly.
-Explicitly, once a map on vertices $f^0 : \calX^0 \to \calY^0$ has been specified, for higher order simplices we have